Efesto/blog/_posts/2023-02-13-remote-journal_follow-up.md

 But besides how to have effective synchronous meetings in an asynchronous organization, I think deciding if something should be synchronous or asynchronous is more an art than a scientific decision.

-> In my experience, a synchronous meeting pays more than an asynchronous communication when is necessary a lot of back and forth between parties or when the human factor is more important then the practical factor.
+> In my experience, a synchronous meeting pays more than asynchronous communication when is necessary a lot of back and forth between parties or when the human factor is more important than the practical factor.
 Retrospectives and 1:1s are examples of it.

 However, I think the journal could be a good starting point for building awareness that synchronous meetings are not unavoidable.

 ## Unexpected pros

-In addition to what I was expecting before starting the remote journal experiment, other positive effects popped out this year:
+In addition to what I was expecting before starting the remote journal experiment, other positive effects popped out:

 ### Code review efficiency

 As I've said before, having written in the journal that something is ready for review, in addition to the agile board, helps remind the team as a whole that something requires their attention.

-I don't have numbers with me for it, but I have witnessed as an engineer in my team that code reviews rarely hang there for "too long".
+I have witnessed as an engineer in my team that code reviews rarely hang there for "too long".

-~~Facebook~~ Meta has an [interesting approach](https://engineering.fb.com/2022/11/16/culture/meta-code-review-time-improving/) of "poking" engineers for code review, I think the journal fits in the same approach as a soft version of it.
+In support of that, ~~Facebook~~ Meta has an [interesting approach](https://engineering.fb.com/2022/11/16/culture/meta-code-review-time-improving/) of "poking" engineers for code review and I think the journal fits in the same approach as a softer, easier-to-implement version of it.

 ### Transparency

-> I've been asked recently to invite additional managers to our dailies, as other teams do, and as answer I've just forwarded a simple link to our journal (and handbook, but this is another story).
+> I've been asked recently to invite additional managers to our dailies, as other teams do, and as answer, I've just forwarded a simple link to our journal (and handbook, but this is another story).

 Having a journal indirectly brings transparency and lets the team talk for itself.

 There's no need to invite anyone to anything or explain how the team works because is everything written there: the feelings of the team, the way of working, the blockers and the progress; everything is perceivable from the journal and can be backtracked.

+Additionally, we can support an indefinite number of additional observers without the need of disrupting our processes with "guests".

 ## Conclusions